-- Ask the patient for their preferred spoken and written language. - Display a poster of common languages spoken by patients; ask them to point to their language preference. - Post information relative to the availability of interpreter services. - Make available and encourage patients to carry I speak... or language ID cards.
-Note: Many pho interpreter companies provide language posters and cards at no charge.
+- Ask the patient for his or her preferred spoken and written language. - Display a poster of common languages spoken by patients; ask them to point to their language of preference. - Post information relative to the availability of interpreter services. - Make available and encourage patients to carry l speak... or language ID cards.
+Note: Many phone interpreter companies provide language posters and cards at no charge.